 For example, in a self-defense situation, landing a punch on an attacker’s head can result in severe injuries for both you and the aggressor.

 On the other hand, Judo is purpose-built for competition.
-It is a popular sport, but it can also be used in self-defense situations.
+It is a popular sport but can also be used in self-defense situations.

-Judo throws and joint locks, for example, can help you subdue and disable an attacker in a gentle way rather than punches to the head or other vulnerable areas.
+Judo throws and joint locks, for example, can help you gently subdue and disable an attacker rather than punching to the head or other vulnerable areas.

 Indeed, Judo is less physically demanding than boxing, which can be beneficial in self-defense situations where you are not as physically fit as your attacker.

 Judo is the better option for self-defense because the goal is to protect yourself while not injuring others.
 Although Judo and boxing are excellent for learning striking and grappling techniques.

 Is Muay Thai Better Than Judo for Self-Defense?